Norfolk and Western 611: 1990s

-In July 1993, No. 611 pulled the NRHS Roanoke Chapter's 19th annual Independence Limited excursion, which arrived from Knoxville, Tennessee, by SOU No. 4501 at Richlands, Virginia, bound for Fort Wayne, Indiana.
+On May 30, 1993, No. 611 conquered Saluda Grade again when pulling an excursion from Asheville to Spartanburg, South Carolina, and back.
+In July that year, it then pulled the NRHS Roanoke Chapter's 19th annual Independence Limited excursion, which arrived from Knoxville, Tennessee, by SOU No. 4501 at Richlands, Virginia, bound for Fort Wayne, Indiana.
 Upon arrival in Fort Wayne, the excursion was transferred to NKP Nos.
 587 and 765, which took the train to Chicago for that year's NRHS convention.
 Sometime after 1993, No. 611 was added to the National Park Service's Historic American Engineering Record.
-In late June 1994, No. 611 joined a double-header excursion run with Frisco No. 1522 for the annual NRHS convention in Atlanta for a series of trips to Chattanooga and Macon.
-(Note: After SOU No. 4501 was sidelined by maintenance woes, No. 611 hauled the convention's June 25 excursion from Atlanta to Athens, Georgia, via Lula, Georgia.)
+With No. 1218 still being overhauled, No. 611 have handled the steam program alone with no problems.